Find the right defense attorney for free.

 Read about Wisconsin’s reckless driving laws and the consequences of a conviction.

 The consequences of a Wisconsin reckless driving conviction depend on the circumstances.
-But generally, the possible penalties are:
+However, the possible penalties are provided below.

 A reckless driving conviction adds six demerit points to the motorist’s driving record.
 Accumulating 12 or more points within a 12-month period leads to license suspension.